khalil5754/khalil5754.github.io/_posts/2022-10-11-your-new-blog-post.md

 #### Here's what I propose: make that thing explode.
 Daunting at first?
 Sure.
 But I'll show you how.

-As an example, I'll use the exploding pie chart I made for my thesis on Canadian FDI, as well as the code behind the scenes.
+As an example, I'll use the exploding pie chart I made for my thesis on Canadian FDI, as well as show the code behind the scenes.

 First, import all the classics and read in your csv, assigning it to a variable.
 This is basic for a Data Scientist, as I'm sure you well know.